benallfree/vibescale/llm.md

 2. Player Events

-   - `PlayerJoined`: Emitted when a new player joins with full player state
+   - `RemotePlayerJoined`: Emitted when a new remote player joins with full player state
-   - `PlayerLeft`: Emitted when a player leaves with their last state
+   - `RemotePlayerLeft`: Emitted when a remote player leaves with their last state
-   - `PlayerUpdated`: Emitted when any player's state changes
+   - `RemotePlayerUpdated`: Emitted when any remote player's state changes
-   - `PlayerError`: Emitted for player-specific errors
+   - `LocalPlayerMutated`: Emitted when the local player's state is mutated
+   - `AfterLocalPlayerMutated`: Emitted after the local player's state mutation is complete

 3. WebSocket Events